 Most survey campaigns do not provide authors with the chance to report on each of their manuscript submission experiences individually—with more than 50 journals in the ACS Publications portfolio, author experience can vary widely from journal to journal.
-In the traditional targeted campaigns, authors’ responses represent their cumulative author experience at ACS, not their experience with one particular journal or editor.
+In traditional targeted campaigns, authors’ responses represent their cumulative author experience at ACS, not their experience with one particular journal or editor.
 Also, targeted campaigns render data sets that are too short to consider the long-term impact of changes within a publishing program—submission system functionality, editorial leadership, and advances in publishing technology, to name a few.
 Because those examples involve significant (and expensive) decisions, reporting on their effectiveness and impact is critical.

-Thus, ACS Publications launched a rolling survey in the summer of 2015, inviting the corresponding author of every manuscript considered by one of the journals to provide feedback on their experience, regardless of whether the manuscript was rejected or published.
+Thus, ACS Publications launched a rolling survey in the summer of 2015, inviting the corresponding author of every manuscript considered by one of our journals to provide feedback on their experience, regardless of whether the manuscript was rejected or published.
 Authors of rejected manuscripts receive a survey regarding their journal selection, submission, and peer-review experience.
 Authors of manuscripts that are accepted and published receive a survey with those same components, plus additional questions regarding their production and publication experience.

 Nearly three years and tens of thousands of responses later, we have learned quite a bit—not just from the analysis our response data has afforded but also from the experience in general.
 What follows is our advice for anyone considering launching a similar campaign, interesting insights from our data, and some lessons learned worth sharing with anyone considering a similar endeavor.